scintilla-aircheck/scintilla-wiki/sensors.md

 `PM 2.5` and `PM 10` range.
 The Inovafit sensors opted to trade size for accuracy, resulting in a larger sensor that provides more reliable data.
 No data is available for the most recent model (`SDS 021`), however the updated housing is intended to extend the operating life of the sensor.
-Various sources (storefronts, etc.) place the service life at `8,000 hrs`, which can be extended by putting the sensor to sleep for large periods of time, given a `30 s` spin-up before a reading is made.
+Various sources (storefronts, etc.) place the service life at `8,000 hrs` (~1 year), which can be extended by putting the sensor to sleep for large periods of time, given a `30 s` spin-up before a reading is made.

 **Sources:**